Seasonal Worship

 These moments invite us to remember where we have been, to reflect on where God is leading us, and to gather together in worship during the most significant seasons of the church year.

-2026 - Ash Wednesday - "A Countercultural Faith"
+2026 - Ash Wednesday Service - "A Countercultural Faith"

 On Ash Wednesday, we gathered in a spirit of unity with Main Street United Methodist Church here in Nashua for a meaningful and reflective joint service.
 In a world that often feels divided and hurried, it was a gift to slow down together, to worship as one body, and to begin the Lenten journey side by side.
 The sanctuary held a sacred stillness as we marked our foreheads with ashes, remembering both our mortality and our deep belonging to God.